OpenGATE/opengate/docs/source/user_guide_2_4_actors.md

 The naming convention:
 * "Good" means that a pair of singles are in coincidence and passes all filters **minDistanceXY** and **maxDistanceZ**
 * "take" means that 1 or more pairs of coincidences will be stored
-* "keep" means that a unique coincidence, composed of at least three singles will be kept in the data flow and is called "multicoincidence". *TO DO: In the latter case, the multicoincidence will not be written to the disk, but may participate to a possible deadtime or bandwidth occupancy.
+* "accept" means that a unique coincidence, composed of at least three singles will be kept in the data flow and is called "multicoincidence". *TO DO: In the latter case, the multicoincidence will not be written to the disk, but may participate to a possible deadtime or bandwidth occupancy.
 The user may clear the multicoincidence at any desired step of the acquisition, by using the multipleKiller pulse processor (described in #Multiple coincidence removal).*
 * "remove" prefix means that all events will be discarded and will not produce any coincidence

 | Policy name             | Description                                                                                            |